OFFSHORE WIND ON THE SOUTH COAST

 Will offshore wind bring local impacts, without local benefits?

 The South Coast has a history of extractive industrial development where natural resources are utilized to benefit large corporations instead of creating long term benefits for South Coast communities.
-When developing renewable energy projects, developers and community stakeholders can negotiate community benefit agreements in order to ensure community benefits (ex: local energy storage) are maximized and harms (ex: impacts to fisheries) are minimized
+When developing renewable energy projects, developers and community stakeholders can negotiate community benefit agreements in order to ensure community benefits (ex: local energy storage) are maximized and harms (ex: impacts to fisheries) are minimized.
+It is essential that we engage in the process to make it work for our communities.

 Will Indigenous sovereignty be respected?

 Consultation with Tribal governments is essential for equitable and successful offshore wind development.
 State and Federal agencies are required to do Tribal consultation on traditional and cultural resources in the proposed call areas, however consultation can often be insufficient.
-Representatives from Tribal Governments must be included in planning and decision-making from the start.
+However, beyond consultation, a just offshore wind proposal must have representatives from Tribal Governments included in planning and decision-making from the start.

 Will impacts to fish and crabs displace fishing communities?